willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 This folder is not accessible in Windows Explorer and can only be modified from an Administrator Command Prompt.
 After you have deleted the folder, restart your PC and reconnect your Motion Controllers to restore the calibration files.

-### Motion controllers do not appear in SteamVR apps and games
+### Motion controllers do not appear in SteamVR apps and games.

 If you're able to see your Motion Controllers in the cliff house, but not in SteamVR apps and games, the Motion Controller model driver may not be installed properly.
 This driver is automatically downloaded and installed via Windows Update, but if you're on a PC that has enterprise policies or if Windows Update is otherwise restricted, you may need to install this manually.
 To check that the Motion Controller model driver is correctly installed:
 1. Turn on both of your motion controllers, and make sure both of them show up as "Connected" in the Settings app under Devices > Bluetooth & other devices.
 If they do not show up or show up as "Paired", [pair them](https://docs.microsoft.com/en-us/windows/mixed-reality/enthusiast-guide/set-up-windows-mixed-reality).